 Your sales cycle is what your sales process is meant to accomplish.
 Jeff’s overview of the 4-part sales cycle is:

-- Identify who you can help: this is your Perfect Fit Client and should include an easy to understand the definition of who you serve and how you help them
+- Identify who you can help: This is your Perfect Fit Client and should include an easy-to-understand definition of who you serve and how you help them.